dvemolina/dvemolina/README.md

-## I'm Dave
+**I’m learning, building, and creating with a purpose—

-**I’m learning, building, and creating with purpose— shaping my freedom to focus on what truly matters. 💡**
+achieve more freedom to focus on what truly matters. 💡**